 Yahoo, which has around 1 billion daily users worldwide, has been struggling with its business,.
 In the last 12 months, the company’s shares have dropped 29 percent, putting it in a struggling situation.

 In the last few months, the company has taken a tough decision to operate its business- from layoff to reducing services.
 In the future, the company expected to pull the trigger for regional media – genre-specific media properties that provide News, Sports, Finance, and Lifestyle content.

-The report also suggests that Yahoo will close Astrology service in some countries like UK, France, Germany, Spain and India.
-The company will no longer support BOSS JSON Search API and BOSS Hosted Search, as well as the BOSS Placefinder and Placespotter APIs from March 31, 2016.
+The report also suggests that Yahoo will close its Astrology service in some countries like the UK, France, Germany, Spain, and India.
+The Tumbler won’t support BOSS JSON Search API and BOSS Hosted Search; it will not support the BOSS Placefinder and Placespotter APIs from March 31, 2016.